 Bantu Knot Out Results

 Got questions?
 Leave them down below.
-Good luck and if you try this style, tag on me on Instagram so I can see!
-If you enjoyed this bantu knot tutorial let me know!
+Good luck, and if you try this style, you will also love my perm rods tutorial.
+If you enjoyed this Bantu knot tutorial let me know!

 Do you think this would work if you have curly hair , for someone white.. it looks so cute and I would love to try something different… I am just tired of always doing the same styles…